tethal/rnatrix/bytecode.md

 **Local variable indices** are **relative to the frame pointer** (`fp`):

-- Index 0: function object (not normally accessed; reserved for future reflection/introspection features)
-- Indices 1..arity: function arguments
+- Indices 0..(arity-1): function arguments
-- Indices (arity+1)..: local variables
+- Indices arity..: local variables

 All local variables (arguments and locals) use the same addressing scheme with unsigned indices.

-*Note: `load_1` is a special opcode for loading the first argument, which is extremely common for `self`/`this` in method calls and primary data arguments.
+*Note: `load_0` is a special opcode for loading the first (index 0) argument, which is extremely common for `self`/`this` in method calls and primary data arguments.
 Saves 1 byte per access.*

 **Global variable indices** reference the `bytecode.globals` array.
 Globals are pre-initialized when bytecode is loaded.